-Leakage currents may flow not only into the inverter's own line but also into the other lines through the earthing (grounding) cable, etc. These leakage currents may operate earth leakage circuit breakers and earth leakage relays unnecessarily.
+Leakage currents may flow not only into the power system of the inverter but also into the power systems through the earthing (grounding) cable, etc. These leakage currents may operate earth leakage circuit breakers and earth leakage relays unnecessarily.

 - If the carrier frequency setting is high, decrease the Pr.72 PWM frequency selection setting.